-Our refinancing loan products leverage our 40 years of experience.
+Our refinancing loan products leverage our more than 45 years of experience.
 We have seen that borrowers who graduate gain the benefit of their investment in education with higher levels of employment, higher incomes and stronger financial health.
 Our loan products are focused on helping consumers refinance their education loans at the lower rates they have earned.
 We believe our product offerings, digital marketing strategies and origination platform provide a unique competitive advantage.
-At December 31, 2018, Navient held \$3.2 billion of Private Education Refinance Loans, having originated \$2.8 billion in 2018.
+At December 31, 2019, Navient held \$6.4 billion of Private Education Refinance Loans, having originated \$4.9 billion in 2019.